 Whether you’re looking for a challenging hike, a simple day in the sun or an exotic escape, our state is a diverse place of entertainment. read more

-At the end of 2018, Money Magazine released its list of the 50 Best Places to Live in the United States.
+Recognized by Money Magazine as one of the 50 Best Places to Live in the United States.
 For residents of the metro Atlanta region, it was no surprise to see the City of Smyrna appear on that distinctive list.
 In fact, the Jonquil City (as it was named for the delightful yellow flowers that pop up across the city every spring) has become one of the most coveted residential spots in the metro area.
 Of course, getting to that point didn’t happen overnight.
 In fact, according to Jennifer Bennett, community relations director for the City of Smyrna, “Overnight success isn’t really overnight success.
 It takes planning and work.”
 And the recognition that Smyrna is receiving today is actually the culmination of nearly three decades of planning, hard work and dedication to making the city all it can be for residents and visitors alike.
 From boasting an outstanding housing market and a booming business community to providing an unparalleled quality of life, Smyrna truly has earned every accolade that has come its way.